wp-plugins/wp-athletics/readme.txt

 I'm a busy man today.
 Disable WPA on non-WPA pages by default, causing a lot of problems.
 Ability to switch back on in settings.

 = 1.1.4 =
 You can now add extra detail to your events - description, contact info, website urls, cost etc.

+= 1.1.5 =
+Added age grading on all results.
+Age grade factors taken from 2015 WMA data.
+Your users will have the age grade % automaticaly applied to their results the next time they visit their "Manage Results" page.